-The following Banking & Finance guidance note Produced in partnership with Charles Farnsworth of Baker McKenzie and Adam Farlow of Baker McKenzie provides comprehensive and up to date legal information covering:
+The following Banking & Finance practice note Produced in partnership with Charles Farnsworth of Baker McKenzie and Adam Farlow of Baker McKenzie provides comprehensive and up to date legal information covering:

 A 10b-5 letter (also referred to as a 'disclosure letter') is a letter delivered to the underwriters by issuer's and underwriters' counsel in connection with an offering of securities in the United States pursuant to an Securities and Exchange Commission (SEC)-registered offering or a private placement pursuant to Rule 144A under the United States Securities Act of 1933 (the 'Securities Act').
 The underwriters will rely on this letter as supporting evidence of their "'due diligence' investigations of the issuer in building a defence to potential liability under US federal securities laws.